top of page

 biography

-She won the Paula Rhodes Memorial Award for exceptional achievement in Fine Arts at the School of Visual Arts in 2023.
-She's been awarded numerous grants, such as the Lower Manhattan Cultural Council, Uniqlo Park Expressions, and The Puffin Foundation.
+In the broader art community, Bourcart has participated in art fairs such as Art on Paper, Art Wynwood, and Flux Art Fair.
+Her accolades include the Paula Rhodes Memorial Award for exceptional achievement in Fine Arts, recognizing her thesis work at the School of Visual Arts in 2023.
+Additionally, she has received grants from the Lower Manhattan Cultural Council, Uniqlo Park Expressions, and The Puffin Foundation.

 artist statement

 My work often is filled with encoded abstract content, acting as a bridge between the acknowledged and the hidden, the loud and the mute.
-It serves as an invitation to celebrate harmony by embracing diversity and nurturing dialogue.
+These works act as containers for memories or societal perspectives, providing a canvas for introspection and critique through a visual, physical, and tactile experience.
+Each piece reflects the transformation of silence into voice, offering a narrative that celebrates harmony by embracing diversity and nurturing dialogue.
+Ultimately, my art seeks to heal the dissonance between glorified and forgotten histories, creating a space for reflection and unity.

 bottom of page